 ---|---|---|

-Credit risk, market risk, business investment risk | Yuzo Nouchi | Corporate Functional Officer, CFO |
+Credit risk, market risk, business investment risk, country risk | Yuzo Nouchi | Corporate Functional Officer, CFO |

-Country risk, compliance risk, employee safety risks such as natural disasters/terrorism/emerging infectious diseases, etc, business continuity risk | Yasuteru Hirai | Corporate Functional Officer, Global Strategy, Chief Compliance Officer, Officer for Emergency Crisis Management Headquarters |
+Information management risk, legal risk, compliance risk, employee safety risks such as natural disasters/terrorism/emerging infectious diseases, etc, business continuity risk | Yutaka Kashiwagi | Corporate Functional Officer, Human Resources, Global Planning & Coordination, IT |

-Supervising organization | Matters for supervision |
+Supervising Organization | Matters for Supervision |

 ---|---|

-Corporate Sustainability & CSR Department | Climate risk |
+Sustainability Department | Climate risk, etc. |

-Corporate Administration Department (Security & Crisis management Office) |
+Corporate Administration Department (Security & Crisis Management Office) |

 Risk of natural disasters, etc. (risks related to employee safety, including natural disasters, terrorism, new infectious diseases, and business continuity risks) |